martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 This attack applies to any communications established based on the SDP `fingerprint` attribute {{!RFC8122}}.

-This attack is an aspect of the protocol that the technique known as third-party call control (3PCC) relies on.  {{byebye-3pcc}} describes the consequences of this the mitigations described here for systems that use 3PCC.
+This attack is an aspect of SDP-based protocols that the technique known as third-party call control (3PCC) relies on.  {{byebye-3pcc}} describes the consequences of the mitigations described here for systems that use 3PCC.

 ## Attack Overview